MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-optioncaptionml-property.md

 ms.service: "dynamics365-business-central"
 author: SusanneWindfeldPedersen
 ---
+[//]: # (START>DO_NOT_EDIT)
+[//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
+[//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # OptionCaptionML Property
+> **Version**: _Available from runtime version 1.0._

 Sets the strings that are displayed to the user for selecting an option.
-OptionCaptionML is only used if the field or variable has an [OptionMembers Property](devenv-optionmembers-field-property.md).
-The OptionMembers property contains the set of values that are acceptable choices, and it is one of these values that is saved in the database or used in AL code.
+OptionCaptionML is only used if the field or variable has an OptionMembers Property.

+## Applies to
+-   Table Field
+-   Page Field
+-   Report Column

+[//]: # (IMPORTANT: END>DO_NOT_EDIT)

 > [!NOTE]
 > To submit an app to AppSource, you must use .xliff translation files.
 For more information, see [Working with Translation Files](../devenv-work-with-translation-files.md).

-## Applies to

-- Page Fields
-- Variables

 ## Remarks

-OptionCaptionML is multilanguage enabled so it can contain a list of text in different languages.
+OptionCaptionML is multilanguage-enabled so it can contain a list of text in different languages.
 The text that is displayed is selected according to the current language settings of the user.
 For more information, see [Multilanguage Development](../devenv-multilanguage-development.md).

 The OptionCaptionML property has the following format.